What is critical thinking and how can it be improved?

 Put differently, reflective thinking involves thinking about our own thoughts in such a way that we can intentionally improve, order, and regulate them.
 This practice is often referred to as “metacognition.”

 Metacognition also depends on education and practice.
-There’s a lot of evidence that the practice can be learned much like riding a bike.
+There’s a lot of evidence that much like riding a bike, metacognition can be learned.
 One way metacognitive skills can be nurtured is by writing.
-Journaling about thinking can be extraordinarily useful, for example.
+For example, journaling about thinking can be extraordinarily useful.

-Asking lots of “why” questions can also promote metacognition: Why am I doing this?
+Asking a lot of “why” questions can also promote metacognition: Why am I doing this?
 Why am I thinking this?
 These sorts of practices pull us outside of ourselves and give us the perspective from which we can reflect on and improve our thinking.

-When people think of “objectivity,” they usually imagine thinking that is cold-blooded and perfectly rational, almost like a computer processing data.
-But the truth is that being objective requires a great deal of emotional intelligence, as well as honesty about our own biases.
+When people think of “objectivity,” they usually imagine cold-blooded and perfectly rational thinking, almost like a computer processing data.
+But the truth is that being objective requires a great deal of emotional intelligence, and honesty about our own biases.